 ⛺ Nudity is always obligatory in water facilities like the swimming pool, jacuzzi, sauna,…

-⛺ If the camping has a nude beach, nudity will also be obligatory there.
+⛺ If the campsite has a nude beach, nudity will also be obligatory there.

 ⛺ Bathing suits are frowned upon.
 Either you’re nude or you wear a sarong or clothes, but no bathing suits.

-⛺ Most naturist campings have a relaxed attitude towards clothed teenagers.
+⛺ Most naturist campsites have a relaxed attitude towards clothed teenagers.

 ⛺ Clothing is common during sports activities and in restaurants.

-⛺ If you have no intention to get naked, don’t go to a naturist camping.
+⛺ If you have no intention to get naked, don’t go to a naturist campsite.